Holistic Academic Program

 4) Science is taught using the scientific process with heavy emphasis on experimentation and research.
 Students learn through exploration and discovery.

-5) The Ideal social studies program is, global in content from an African and multicultural perspective.
-The curriculum starts with the knowledge that Africa is the beginning of life and of civilization; it continues with a thorough study of major world cultures, emphasizing the unity within the diversity, and it progresses systematically toward our ultimate goal, which is to prepare global citizens, at home anywhere and everywhere on the planet, living the truth that, “We are all one people.”
+5) The Ideal social studies program is African-based, multicultural and global in content and perspective.
+The curriculum starts with the knowledge that Africa is the beginning of life and of civilization; it continues with a thorough study of all cultures emphasizing the unity within the diversity; and its progresses systematically toward our ultimate goal, which is to prepare global citizens, students at home anywhere and everywhere on the planet, and students living the truth that “we are all one people.”

-c) Small classes facilitate individualized instruction and tutoring.
-“Each Teach” is an aspect of the program during which any interested staff or parent is trained and encouraged to take an individual or small group of students and read with them during our D.E.
+c) Small classes with program assistants in most classes facilitate the emphasis on individualized instruction and tutoring.
+“Each Teach” is an aspect of the program during which any interested para-professional, professional staff or parent is trained and encouraged to take an individual or small group of students and read with them during our D.E.
 A. R. (Drop Everything and Read) time.

 Ideal Education is first and foremost an academic program.
 It is therefore evaluated and judged based on student’s academic performance and achievement as measured primarily by standardized test and by standard and teacher-made assessments.
 Ideal provides a balanced approach to preparing for standardized tests.
 Students are provided techniques to reduce test anxiety and eliminate stress, valuable test-taking strategies, tools to build confidence, and most important the knowledge and information necessary to perform well on the tests.

-Ideal Education is therefore both a system for the holistic development of the individual, as well as the intellectual and academic growth of the student.
+Ideal Education is therefore both a system for the wholistic development of the individual, as well as the intellectual and academic growth of the student.

 Ideal’s practices and methodologies are tools for developing whole person, tools that facilitate the integration of right/left hemispheres of the brain, tools that relieve stress and allow the individual to experience deeper levels of thinking and being, tools that lead to the unfolding of greater potential.